markrosslonergan/inflight-manchester/README.md

  			 peter.ballett@durham.ac.uk

  		The authors make no guarrentee of the behaviour, stability or bug-free-ness of this code.
- 		Use is at own risk.
+ 		This code is provide "as is", use is at own risk.

+Copyright (2016)
+Mark Ross-Lonergan mark.ross-lonergan@durham.ac.uk
+Peter Ballett peter.ballett@durham.ac.uk

 ******************************************